TheNewThinkTank/fitness-tracker/docs/project_docs/Yoga/hatha.md

 # Hatha

+Hatha Yoga is one of the most widely practiced branches of yoga worldwide.
+The word "Hatha" comes from the Sanskrit words "Ha" (sun) and "Tha" (moon), symbolizing the balance of opposites — masculine and feminine, active and passive, hot and cold.

+Hatha Yoga focuses on physical postures (asanas) and breathing techniques (pranayama) to promote physical health, mental clarity, and spiritual growth.
+It serves as the foundation for many modern styles of yoga.

+---

+Beginners routine

 1. Warm-up:
 Mountain Pose (Tadasana): Stand with feet together, grounding through all four corners of your feet, and lengthen the spine, relaxing the shoulders.
 Raised Arms Pose: Inhale and reach arms up overhead, palms facing each other.